dmrom7/geogbrowns/content/post/21-10-07-coffe_return/index.md

 > Every Tuesday from 11:00 to 12:00

 *Coffee & Cake Tuesdays* is a weekly social hour for all the researchers in Browns (or outside the Browns).
-There will be some free buiscits and hopefully some home made cake from one of us.
+There will be some free biscuits and hopefully some home made cake from one of us.